Opportunity Cost

 Opportunity cost is about the everyday decisions we make, the unseen costs behind them, and understanding what we give up for what we choose.

 I study Quantitative Economics and Mathematics at Berea College, with a minor in Computer Science.
-I am interested in working with data, quantitative methods, and models to understand economic problems, especially those related to poverty, education access, and development.
+I am interested in development economics and in questions at the intersection of AI, poverty, and education.

 Beyond academics, I enjoy reading and writing.
-On this site, you will find my essays, reflections, and summaries of the books I usually read.
-I also enjoy meeting new people, so please feel free to get in touch.
+On this site you will find some of my writings, reflections, and notes on the books I read.
+I also enjoy meeting new people, so please get in touch.

 Opportunity cost is about the everyday decisions we make, the unseen costs behind them, and understanding what we give up for what we choose.